nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 about testing modified versions of the human *G6PD* gene in yeast[^geck].

-In that study we just used a simple linear interpolation of growth rates and it worked out fine but this discussion is an attempt to tackle the interesting mathematics of yeast growth.
+In that study we just used a simple linear interpolation of growth rates and it worked out fine, but this discussion is an attempt to tackle the interesting mathematics of yeast growth.

 [^geck]: Functional evidence for G6PD variant classification from mutational scanning
     Renee C. Geck, Melinda K. Wheelock, Rachel L. Powell, Ziyu R. Wang, Daniel L. Holmes,